 Employer: Please post or publish this Bulletin Board Poster so that your employees will see it.
 Please indicate where they can get forms and information on this subject.
-Department of the Treasury Internal Revenue Service www.irs.gov

 Publication 213 (Rev. 8-2009) Cat.
 No. 11047P

 ACKNOWLEDGEMENT

 I certify that I have received and read the contents of the Labor Laws.

 Employee Name:

 Date Received:

 Signature of Recipient:

 Comments: